Rotation Rules for my Needlework

 Back in 2015, I did some serious triage of Unfinished Objects (UFOs) in all the crafts that I do; I trashed anything which was missing the pattern, had materials missing/damaged that I couldn't easily replace, and/or where I had messed up to the point of not being able to repair and finish.
 I donated partially done and kitted projects that were still in good shape, but I had totally lost all interest in.
 I am continuing to weed out kitted projects; if my interest wanes, I remove them from the stash list and either donate or repurpose the materials.

 When I did the Great Sort, I noticed that my cross stitch projects tended to fall into three broad categories - historic, modern and pictorial.
 So, I started my rotation with three needlework slots.
 In March 2019, I realized that I had several 'not counted thread' projects started and more of that type kitted up, so I added a fourth category for those.
-Retirement in June of 2024 gave me more stitching time and so I broke the full coverage piece out into its own category and set a daily and monthly goal for it.

 There is some overlap between 'historic' and 'modern'.
 Primitive or "Prim" designers, Quaker inspired and so forth can go in either category, but I put them into "historic" for the most part.